Post two of seven, in section About Practice

 4. Set a final two minute timer.
 Describe what awakening means to you.

-Setting intentions is about aligning with the depths of your being.
-Intentions show you the things that are most important to you and once you know what yours are, you can notice what is in alignment and what is out of alignment with them.
+Intentions show you the things that are most important to you and once you know what yours are, you can notice what in your life and practice is in alignment and what is out of alignment with them.

-I have done this exercise with a lot of people and there are some common themes that come up time and again as well as some things that can be wildly different for each person.
+I have done this exercise with a lot of people and there are some common themes that arise and always things that are unique for each person.

-People often have common desires for things like to embody more love, aliveness or peace; but no two people are the same and recognising and validating the unique way that you approach practice and life is an important step for you to be able to find and embrace your path.
+People often have a desire for things like love, aliveness or peace; but no two people are the same and recognising and validating the unique way that you approach practice and life is an important step for you to be able to find and embrace your path.

 You may want to spend some more time with your answers.
 Either thinking more deeply about what the answers really mean to you or envisioning what a practice could look like that supports your intentions.